4dboard/Proxy-yxorP/README.md

 #### 🔳 iFrame

-It is possible to circumvent CORS for the iframing services that you need – ***not recommended, but feasible***.
+Although it is feasible to use iframing services without CORS, doing so is discouraged.
+It has been said that the behavior in question, although being plausible and "not suggested but attainable," it is "not advised but possible."

 #### 🔱 Load-balancing